PhytoMark/bootstrap-starter/README.md

 [![phytomark](phytomark.png)](https://github.com/PhytoMark)

-Stater pack for Bootstrap 4.0.0-beta-2 and sass
+Stater pack for Bootstrap 4.0.0-beta-2 and sass (scss to be exact)

 ## ToDo
+- Add CDN fallback for CSS
 - Add Progressive Web App Approach:
     - manifest.json
     - service worker
+- Add Modification for scss/sass/css
+- Add Modification for TypeScript and CoffeScript

 ## Include in the box
 - Gulp task runner with browsersync